SaiLikhith15/Final-year-project/README.md

 # Comparison of Proposed System With Existing Algorithms:

 The evaluated algorithms for the detection of fake reviews are Random Forest, KNN, SVM, BERT, CNN, XG Boost, ANN, LSTM, Decision tree,  and Logistic Regression.
 Classification Accuracy, Precision, Recall, and F-Measure are various parameters used to verify the algorithms.
 The proposed methods are evaluated using MATLAB R2018 edition.
-After careful evaluation of all the algorithms in MATLAB as per the parameters considered the evaluated outputs are shown in Tables 3 &4
+After careful evaluation of all the algorithms in MATLAB as per the parameters considered.

-Evaluated Results of Various Algorithms for the detection of fake reviews
+# Evaluated Results of Various Algorithms for the detection of fake reviews
 ![Evaluation](https://github.com/SaiLikhith15/Final-year-project/assets/121685647/c27bd7cc-7335-458e-b24f-21fa1c165de9)

-Evaluated Results of Various Algorithms for Fake News Detection
+# Evaluated Results of Various Algorithms for Fake News Detection
 ![image](https://github.com/SaiLikhith15/Final-year-project/assets/121685647/6a6a9bc4-f823-4940-8f23-f677e75b7fde)

 # Comparison of Various Models in terms of Training and Testing Accuracy
 ![Training and Accuracy model](https://github.com/SaiLikhith15/Final-year-project/assets/121685647/20ffda95-0aaf-4983-a9b9-4f68ba6a81c8)